leikind/wice_grid/README.md

 ## Records Per Page

-The number of rows per page is set with +:per_page+:
+The number of rows per page is set with `:per_page`:
 ```
   @tasks_grid = initialize_grid(Task, per_page: 40)
 ```

 ## Conditions

-The +initialize_grid+ method supports a +:conditions+ parameter which is passed on to the underlying ActiveRecord, so it can be in any format processable by ActiveRecord:
+The `initialize_grid` method supports a `:conditions` parameter which is passed on to the underlying ActiveRecord, so it can be in any format processable by ActiveRecord:
 ```
   @tasks_grid = initialize_grid(Task,